satyasaadhika/autos_database/README.md

    cd autos-database
 ```
 ### Set Up the Database:
- -Create a new MySQL database autos.
+ - Create a new MySQL database autos.